 CP is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 The Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business and in our supply chains.

 A comprehensive programme of staff compliance training throughout the CP Group is in the process of being rolled out.
-Across some of the UK companies face to face training has been performed.
-An online training platform was launched in 2019, this has made training more available to the majority of CP employees.
+Following the launch of the online training platform in 2019, a vast number of CP employees have received online training.
+In 2020 the level of training was substantially reduced due to the Covid-19 pandemic.
+As the business starts to recover in 2021 a training plan will be put together for the Group.
 Courses on offer on the training platform include learning points on:

 – how to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;